Why does the CRM implementation fail?

-It is common that the implementation partners base their estimates on time and materials; this creates a significant risk as the project bears the cost for any inaccurate estimates or “scope creep.”
+It is common that the implementation partners to base their estimates on time and materials; this creates a significant risk as the project bears the cost of any inaccurate estimates or “scope creep.”

 Implementation begins, and, often, at the early stages of the project, the project starts discovering things that are not stipulated in the estimate.
 Usually, the only choice is to increase the budget to cover the additional requirements.

 In many implementation projects, businesses do not have the internal resources engaged at the start of the project and don’t estimate the associated costs, either.
 When they get involved (usually at the end of the implementation), the MS implementation-partner role is typically turned into a reactive support role.
 The most common support models offered by implementation partners are hourly time and materials, which leads to additional costs without a clear end in sight.
 Not to mention that the cost of business resources are mostly unaccounted for at the start.

 During the design and planning for the CRM implementation, it is impossible to capture all the required configuration/customisations that are necessary to achieve a successful delivery.
 Most often, many items are discovered during functional testing, training or user acceptance testing or after go-live.
 The biggest problem is that, at this point, there is no budget left to enhance the solution further.
 This can easily be handled better by engaging the right business team member at the start of the project on a test team and reviewing the requirements before the design phase.